AKloc/BookNotes/Chaos Engineering.md

 **Main Takeaways & Metacognition**
 - Chaos Engineering is basically about creating a CULTURE of experimentation with complex systems, not just running random tests.
 - Chapter 9 has a good series of questions to ask before and after exercises.
 Nothing terribly surprising, but good ideas.
-- Chapter 10 gets into the idea of people being as important to the system as the architec
+- Chapter 10 gets into the idea of people being as important to the system as the architecture.
+What happens if the wrong person is on vacation?
+Where is that documented?
+AKA "dark debt."
+-

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?